 - GPU (P100) – Code acceleration.
 Nvidia P100s GPUs in this system can be used for code acceleration.
-The 39 nodes in this compute engine also have 512 GB of memory, making them suitable for jobs requiring large memory.
+There are 40 nodes in this compute engine, but one node is reserved for system maintenance.
+Each node also has 512 GB of memory, making them suitable for jobs requiring large memory.

 - Interactive – Rapid code development and interactive usage.
 Each of the eight nodes in this compute engine have 256 GB memory and a K1200 graphics card.
 A browser-based, client-server architecture allows for a responsive, desktop-like experience when interacting with graphics-intensive programs.

 - Very Large Memory – Graph analytics and very large datasets.
 With 3TB (3072 gigabytes) of memory, four 15-core processors and 6 direct attached hard drives, each of the two servers in this system will enable analysis of large highly-connected datasets, in-memory database applications, and speedier solution of other large problems.

 The table below lists the specifications for NewRiver’s compute engines.
 View a detailed schematic of NewRiver and the ARC Core Network here.

 |Compute Engine||#||Hosts||CPU||Cores||Memory||Local Disk||Other Features|

 |General||100||nr027-nr126||2 x E5-2680v3 2.5GHz (Haswell)||24||128 GB, 2133 MHz||1.8TB 10K RPM SAS|